MBFBioscience/nmf-schema/docs/source/NMF.rst

 *Figure 33 Multiple <contour> elements  named “Soma N”, indicating all <contour> elements make up a single cell body.
 The cell body <contour> contains the same child elements, attributes, and values of a <contour>.
 These have been abbriviated in the figure with a verticle ellipsis for the last three <contour> elements.
 The <property name=” “> child elements of the first <contour> listed exclude all values for concision.
 The <point> attributes have been abbriviated in this figure with an ellipsis.
 A contour usually contains a list of many <point> elements, connected based on the order they are listed.
 These have also been abbriviated in the figure with a vertical ellipsis.*

-Note: It’s possible that data files may represent cell bodies with a contour name=”CellBody” and the closed attribute will equal “false”.
+.. note::  It’s possible that data files may represent cell bodies with a contour name=”CellBody” and the closed attribute will equal “false”.
 This represents a closed cell body contour despite being marked as open.

 5.6 Vascular Networks